nekkapfia/Political-Galaxy/Individual Sliders/core-1b-economic-autonomy.md

 ## Taxation Rule

 Taxation is treated as a separate rule rather than a slider.
+There are two potential scoring methods, the primary forumla is the standard method while the alternative method exists when either the data which exists is not sufficient or when the formula would produce a nonsensical score.

 **Primary Formula:**